 \section{From weakly globular double categories to fair $2$-categories}

 \

-In this Section we construct the first half of the comparison between weakly globular double categories and fair $2$-categories, namely we build in Theorem \ref{StrongpseThe-1} a functor $F_2:\catwg{2}\rw \fair{2}.$ To achieve this, we prove in Proposition \ref{StrongpsePro-1} that the essential image of the functor $\tr{2}:\catwg{2}\rw\segpsc{}{\Cat}$ which we recalled in Section \ref{sbs-wg-doubcat} consists of Segalic pseudo-functors such that their restriction to $\Delmono$ is a functor.
+In this Section we construct the first half of the comparison between weakly globular double categories and fair $2$-categories, namely we build in Theorem \ref{StrongpseThe-1} a functor $F_2:\catwg{2}\rw \fair{2}.$ We first prove in Proposition \ref{StrongpsePro-1} that the essential image of the functor $\tr{2}:\catwg{2}\rw\segpsc{}{\Cat}$ which is the restriction of $\tr{2}:\tawg{2}\rw\segpsc{}{\Cat}$ (see \eqref{functor_tr2} in Section \ref{sbs-wg-doubcat}) consists of Segalic pseudo-functors such that their restriction to $\Delmono$ is a functor.
 We call these pseudo-functors strong Segalic pseudo-functors (Definition \ref{StrongpseDef-1}).
-This property allows to construct from $X\in \catwg{2}$ a semi-category structure internal to $\Cat$ with object of objects $X_0^d$ and object of arrows $X_1$.
-The corresponding fair $2$-category $F_2X$ has $X_0^d$ as category of objects, $X_1$ as category of arrows and $X_0$ as category of weak units.
+Given $X\in \catwg{2}$ we can build a semi-category internal to $\Cat$ with object of objects $X_0^d$ and object of arrows $X_1$.
+The fair $2$-category $F_2X$ has $X_0^d$ as category of objects, $X_1$ as category of arrows and $X_0$ as category of weak units.
 The rest of the axioms of fair $2$-category for $F_2 X$ are checked using the properties of weakly globular double categories for $X$.